The Lunch ProEst. 2020 · The Lunch Pro since 2023

 • No-Bake Carrot Cake Bites (the master recipe): a food-processor base of carrots, dates, oats and nuts, finished with a cream cheese drizzle.
 About 15 minutes, no oven.

-• Carrot Cake Energy Bites: the same base rolled and coated in a lightly sweetened cream cheese coating, with 6–8 g of protein per serving.
+• Carrot Cake Energy Bites: the same base rolled and coated in a lightly sweetened cream cheese coating, with 6 to 8 g of protein per serving.

-• Baked Mini Carrot Cake Bites with Cheesecake Centres: tender baked mini-muffin bites with a fluffy cheesecake surprise inside.
+• Baked Mini Carrot Cake Bites with Cheesecake Centers: tender baked mini-muffin bites with a fluffy cheesecake surprise inside.

-• Diabetic-Friendly Carrot Cake Bites: almond- and oat-flour bites sweetened with monk fruit and a Greek-yogurt cheesecake centre — about 7 g net carbs each.
+• Diabetic-Friendly Carrot Cake Bites: almond- and oat-flour bites sweetened with monk fruit and a Greek-yogurt cheesecake center, about 7 g net carbs each.

 Ingredients You’ll Need